thejokers69/E-bank-Chatbot/README.md

 # E-Bank Chatbot

 E-Bank Chatbot is a project aimed at developing a web application to facilitate interactions with a virtual bank via an intelligent chatbot.
-This project combines a Java backend with Spring Boot and a TypeScript frontend with Vite and React.
+This project combines a Java backend with Spring Boot an[...]

 ## Table of Contents
 - [Project Structure](#project-structure)